Bennett Cooperman & Meryl Nietsch-Cooperman

 Bennett Cooperman

-bennett-newI’m an Aesthetic Realism consultant and actor, and a graduate of Syracuse University.
-For many years I was also an internal communications professional working for multi-national companies.
+Bennett CoopermanI’m an Aesthetic Realism consultant, actor, and singer, and a graduate of Syracuse University.
+For many years, I was also an internal communications professional working for multi-national companies.

 Since 1987, I’ve given consultations with my colleagues to men of all ages.
 And I take part in seminars at the Aesthetic Realism Foundation on the everyday, urgent questions of men: Indecisiveness in Men—What Is the Cause?; What’s Missing When Husbands Talk to Wives?; and What Makes a Man’s Life Large or Small?